ECIP 1112: Olympia Treasury Contract Source

 • Funding Source: 100% of the BASEFEE from all EIP-1559 transactions SHALL be redirected to the Olympia Treasury.

 • Enforcement: This behavior SHALL be enforced at the consensus layer upon activation of ECIP-1111.
-Clients that fail to implement this redirection SHALL fork from the canonical chain.

 Contract Requirements